285sopes2usac/USAX/docs/testing.md

 in a shorter and more expressive way compared to C. Also, the overhead of having temporary C++ objects created, copied, and destroyed (even quite often) is *insignificant* compared to the overhead of starting a VM for running the kernel itself.
-The unit tests are the *fastest* way of testing Tilck's code at runtime: currently, the whole suite passes in **under 4 seconds**, using the slowest debug build and in **under 2 seconds** in the case of release builds.
+The unit tests are the *fastest* way of testing usax's code at runtime: currently, the whole suite passes in **under 4 seconds**, using the slowest debug build and in **under 2 seconds** in the case of release builds.

 #### Prerequisites
-In order to build the unit tests, it is necessary to download and build the [googletest] library in Tilck's toolchain.
+In order to build the unit tests, it is necessary to download and build the [googletest] library in usax's toolchain.
 To do that, just run:

     ./scripts/build_toolchain -s gtest gmock